Gopal Krishna Sarangi

-Gopal Krishna Sarangi is an Indian economist specializing in energy economics, climate change, energy regulations, energy access, etc. He is at present an associate professor at Department of Policy Studies, Teri University.
+Gopal Krishna Sarangi is an Indian economist specializing in energy economics, climate change, energy regulations, energy access, etc. He is the former Head of the Department (HOD), Department of Policy and Management Studies (DoPMS), Teri University.

 Education

 His doctoral thesis at Teri University was entitled, "Electricity sector regulation and sustainable development outcomes: An analysis of regulatory impact in 12 Indian states for 2001–2010." under the supervision of Professor Arabinda Mishra.
 He had earlier pursued his Master's in Economics from Ravenshaw University, Odisha.